mohammedzee1000/journal/README.md

 This repository was created to hold my journal, where i will be logging all my experiences and my life.
 Before checking it out, please remember a few things.

 1. Beware of ranting, as you might see me do it.
-1. I am going to be very open here, so some people may get insulted, **you have been warned**.
+1. I am going to be very blunt here, so be ready for possible criticism, **you have been warned**.
 1. It is awesome to be honest, and you are welcome to comment, but please do so, with honor :)

 PS: Thanks to Jaseem Abid for inspiring me ;)